WSMorrison/BricksThenMadeNow/README.md

 ## Testing
 <hr>

+### Code Validation

+Information on code validation can be found in [the testing ReadMe](/TESTING.md)

+### Systematic Manual Testing

+Information on systematic manual testing can be found in [the testing ReadMe](/TESTING.md)

+### Representative User Manual Testing

-Information on testing can be found in [the testing ReadMe](/TESTING.md)
+Information on representative user manual testing can be found in [the testing ReadMe](/TESTING.md)

 <br>
 <hr>